Adaptive sports equipment helps people with certain limitations to still participate in activities they love.

 If you are considering taking on a new sport such as archery, cycling, downhill skiing, basketball, horseback riding, you name it, check out Disabled Sports USA.

-While you're at it, I want to invite you to read about the person this website is dedicated to.
+Read about the person our website is dedicated to.